badboy-nt/CTED/README.md

 - /Tool: You can run it from your Windows system independently.

-- /FOCA Plugin: You have the dll so you can run it from the FOCA OpenSource https://www.elevenpaths.com/labstools/foca/index.html
+- /FOCA Plugin: You have the DLL so you can run it from the FOCA OpenSource https://www.elevenpaths.com/labstools/foca/index.html